FAQ about Managed Service for MySQL®

 Why cannot I connect from Yandex Cloud?

-Please check that you are connecting from a Yandex Cloud VM located on the same virtual network as the MySQL® cluster.
+Make sure the Yandex Cloud VM you are connecting from is in the same virtual network as the MySQL® cluster.

 To do this, in the management console:

-- Go to the folder page, select Managed Service for MySQL, and click the name of the specific cluster.
+- Navigate to the folder dashboard, select Managed Service for MySQL, and click the name of your cluster.

-- Check the value of the Cloud network parameter and click the network name link to see its subnets.
+- Check the Cloud network value and click the network’s name to see its subnets.

-- Make sure the virtual machine is located on one of the network's subnets.
+- Make sure your VM is in one of the network’s subnets.

-- If you are connecting to a host with public access, a connection can only be established with an SSL certificate.
+- If you are connecting to a publicly accessible host, make sure to use an SSL certificate.

-- If you are using Special FQDNs, check the host list to see whether the current master or replica have public access.
+- If you are using special FQDNs, check the host list to make sure the current master or replica have public access.

 - If you are using Security groups, check their settings.